91³Ô¹ÏÍø

 The Sunlight Wharf building was constructed 1906 and specialised in storage of furs, silk and tinned fruit.
 The last working crane on the city waterfront was operated by LEP Transport Ltd at Sunlight Wharf.
 It was dismantled in January 1983.
 When the wharf was demolished the site was subject to an .

 have a very good post on this area.
 Here we learn that Sunlight Wharf was used in 1927 to receive, from a sailing barge, Portland stone to repair St Pauls Cathedral.
-At that time there were 4 cranes at the wharf (shown in our photo).
+At that time there were 4 cranes at the wharf (shown in this photo).
 After the war these were replaced with the ten ton Butters crane, the last working crane, of which A London Inheritance has a photo.

 Comments are provided by Facebook, please ensure you are signed in to see them